dxaviud/dxaviud/README.md

 ### What I learned today

-- I learned that there is a lot to learn, once again
+- I learned a bit about using PostgreSQL